 I understand that I’ve talked up the DS Audio setup to what may appear to be an unreasonable degree, and that, given reviewers’ propensity toward hyperbole, you the reader might feel that it could never be that good.
 Well, it is, and at $6000, including phono stage and cartridge, it’s an absolute steal.
-If you’re shopping for either a new cartridge or a new phono stage and have around six kay to spend, I think you’d be crazy if you didn’t consider the DS 003 System.
+If you’re shopping for either a new cartridge or a new phono stage and have around six grand to spend, I think you’d be crazy if you didn’t consider the DS 003 System.

 Postscript: this story isn’t over